reactjs/react.dev/content/tutorial/tutorial.md

 If you're curious, `createElement()` is described in more detail in the [API reference](/docs/react-api.html#createelement), but we won't be using it in this tutorial.
 Instead, we will keep using JSX.

-You can put JavaScript expressions within braces inside JSX.
+JSX comes with the full power of JavaScript.
+You can put *any* JavaScript expressions within braces inside JSX.
 Each React element is a JavaScript object that you can store in a variable or pass around in your program.

 The `ShoppingList` component above only renders built-in DOM components like `<div />` and `<li />`.
 But you can compose and render custom React components too.
 For example, we can now refer to the whole shopping list by writing `<ShoppingList />`.
 Each React component is encapsulated and can operate independently; this allows you to build complex UIs from simple components.

 ## Inspecting the Starter Code

-If you're going to work on the tutorial in your browser, open this code in a new tab: [Starter Code](https://codepen.io/gaearon/pen/oWWQNa?editors=0010).
+**If you're going to work on the tutorial in your browser,** open this code in a new tab: [Starter Code](https://codepen.io/gaearon/pen/oWWQNa?editors=0010).

+**If you're going to work on the tutorial locally,** open `src/index.js` in your project folder (you have already touched this file during the [setup](#setup-option-2-local-development-environment)).

-This is the base of what we're building.
+This Starter Code is the base of what we're building.
 We've provided the CSS styling so that you only need focus on learning React and programming the tic-tac-toe game.

 By inspecting the code, you'll notice that we have three React components: